Your Centre of Excellence · UK Based

 The organisations that get assurance right are not necessarily the ones with the largest internal audit teams.
 They are the ones where assurance is genuinely valued — where findings are taken seriously, where the board asks hard questions about the quality of its assurance coverage, and where "how do we know?" is treated as a legitimate and important question rather than a challenge to be deflected.

-If your organisation wants support designing or strengthening its assurance framework — whether that means building an assurance map, reviewing your Three Lines structure, or providing independent assurance over key risk and control areas — BECAH works with assurance teams and boards across sectors to make assurance more structured, credible, and genuinely useful.
-To find out how we can support your function, get in touch at hello@becah.co.uk or visit our contact page.
+If your organisation wants support designing or strengthening its assurance framework — BECAH works with assurance teams and boards across sectors to make assurance more structured, credible, and genuinely useful.
+Get in touch at hello@becah.co.uk or visit our contact page.

 A risk register is one of the most fundamental governance tools an organisation can have.
 Yet in my experience working across finance, risk, and assurance functions, it is one of the most misunderstood — and most misused — documents in any organisation.